Data Center Checklist

 Context-free, this is actually a decent provision.

 is in a hurricane-prone area, you might want to think about carving that particular act of God out of the contract.
-On the other hand, Fusion is a carrier, and, as every other mid-size network, relies heavily on upstream providers rather than its own fiber.
+On the other hand, Fusion is a carrier, and, like every other mid-size network, relies heavily on upstream providers rather than its own fiber.
 If these providers ever drop service to Fusion either accidentally or in a peering dispute, the clients are out of luck.
 But these are comparatively minor nitpicks.

 For a more egregious abuse of the force majeure leniency, we can turn to an example from Yale.
 It’s a perfectly generic sentence that would give me all kinds of uneasiness if left in a data center

-<liability doesn’t apply for reasons including, without limitation, failure of suppliers, subcontractors, and carriers, or party to substantially meet its performance obligations.
+Liability doesn’t apply for reasons including, without limitation, failure of suppliers, subcontractors, and carriers, or party to substantially meet its performance obligations.

 contract / lease with a real estate company and you’re trying to hit a committed install deadline.
 But turns out the “supplier” of the UPS equipment was unable to expedite.
 Oops, too bad, we’re not responsible for the blown deadline.
 And if the operating company (a “subcontractor”) turns out to be unable to operate the equipment properly and you experience outages, well, they’re a subcontractor, so that’s an exclusion.
 And then if you bought some network access via your landlord, you’re locked out of carrier screw-ups as well.
 The items on your data center checklist are growing.

 bears for managing upstream resources such as power and network.
 We have, however, also seen an addition that considers the connection of every single piece of equipment not explicitly approved by the supplier in writing to serve as an exclusion for all future SLAs on the entirety of the infrastructure.
 In other words, plug in a new server, and you have zero SLA leverage.
 That’s something that’s much more likely to be an intentional trick play designed to get separation between the supplier and its liability for failures, and is something your data center